How to Evaluate Uncertainty Estimates in Machine Learning for Regression?: EXPERIMENTAL DEMONSTRATION OF THE ADVANTAGES OF SIMULATION-BASED TESTING

 \subsection{A Toy Example with Heteroscedastic Noise}

 In the previous example, the PIs behaved well.
 It is, however, also possible for the PICP to be good only because the PIs are correct on average.
 Figure \ref{fig: PICPPICFhetero} illustrates this point.
 We repeat the simulation but now using a noise term with a standard deviation of $0.1 + x^{2}$.
-Both the bootstrap and dropout method assume a homoscedastic noise.
-Figure \ref{fig: PICPPICFhetero} illustrates that the PICP does not show us that the aleatoric uncertainty estimate is wrong.
+The bootstrap method assumes homoscedastic noise, while concrete dropout does not.
+Figure \ref{fig: PICPPICFhetero} illustrates that the PICP score does not show us that the data noise variance estimate of the bootstrap method is wrong.
 Even worse, it can point in the wrong direction.
 We can favor the worse method if we would use the coverage fraction on a test set as our metric.
-Note that in Figure \ref{fig: PICPPICFhetero}(a) we can see that in most simulations the bootstrap approach had a comparable PICP score compared to the dropout method.
-On average, the PICP score of the bootstrap method was even slightly better (0.86 versus 0.83).
+Note that, in Figure \ref{fig: PICPPICFhetero}(a), we can see that, in most simulations, the bootstrap approach had a comparable or better PICP score compared to the dropout method.
+On average, the PICP score of the bootstrap method was even slightly closer to the desired value of 0.9.
 Figure \ref{fig: PICPPICFhetero}(b), however, shows that this is only the case because for some values of $x$ the coverage fraction was too high and for others too low, resulting in a good performance on average.
-According to the Brier score, dropout performed better in this specific case: it has much lower variance, which more than compensates for the higher bias.
+According to the Brier score, dropout performed much better in this specific case.